Iankumu/mpesa/README.md

 composer require iankumu/mpesa
 ```

-If you are using laravel version 5.5 or greater then you are good to go.
+If you are using laravel version `5.5 or greater` then you are `good to go`.

-If your Laravel application is on version 5.4,you have to register the service provider to the `config/app.php` file.
+If your Laravel application is on version `5.4`, you have to `register the service provider` to the `config/app.php` file.

 Add this part to the `providers` array